mdn/content/files/en-us/mozilla/firefox/experimental_features/index.md

 ### prefers-reduced-transparency media feature

-The CSS [`prefers-reduced-transparency`](/en-US/docs/Web/CSS/@media/prefers-reduced-transparency) media feature lets you detect if a user has enabled the setting to reduce transparency on their device.
+The CSS [`prefers-reduced-transparency`](/en-US/docs/Web/CSS/@media/prefers-reduced-transparency) media feature lets you detect if a user has enabled the setting to minimize the amount of transparent or translucent layer effects on their device.
 See ([Firefox bug 1736914](https://bugzil.la/1736914)) for more details.

 <table>